-- 1. School Administrator initiates Shelter-In-Place. - 2.
-When sheltering, personnel establish adequate barriers or shielding (concrete walls, metal doors etc.) between themselves and source of blast or explosion and avoids sheltering near exterior windows. - 3.
-School Administrator calls 911, TPS School District Office of Pupil Personnel and Police Department. - 4.
-After initial blast, remove students from rooms with broken windows, extinguish fires, provide first aid and relocate students form upper floors if possible. - 5.
-Site Security Team/Plant Supervisor turns off schools main gas supply, local fans in area; closes and locks doors and windows; shuts down all building's air conditioning systems; seal gaps under doors and windows with wet towels or duct tape. - 6.
-School remains in Shelter-In-Place condition until County of Los Angeles HazMat Team or appropriate agency provides clearance and School Administrator issues further instructions.
+- 1. The IC will initiate a Lockdown (Soft) - 2.
+Call 911 - 3.
+Staff members should attempt to establish an adequate barrier or shielding (e.g. concrete walls, metal doors) between themselves and the source of the blast or explosion.
+Move students away from exterior windows. - 4.
+After the initial blast, remove students from rooms with broken windows, extinguish fires, provide first aid, and relocate students from upper floors if possible - 5.
+Turn off the school's main gas supply, local fans in the area, lock doors and windows, shut down all buildings' air handling systems, seal gaps under doors and windows with wet towels or duct tape, seal vents with aluminum foil or plastic wrap, and turn off sources of ignition, such as pilot lights - 6.
+Monitor radio or television announcements and initiate further action as appropriate - 7.
+Do not declare an All Clear until the City/County HazMat or appropriate agency provides clearance